Shoulder Exercises For Pain: Improving Shoulder Flexibility and Mobility

 Now, I’ll admit, I’m no personal trainer or physical therapist.
 Nope, I’m just a curious soul who has spent a bit too much time Googling "exercises for frozen shoulder" at 3 a.m.
 I mean, who hasn’t been there, right?
 Anyway, I’ve gathered some interesting stuff that might help those sore shoulders of yours, so keep reading if this sounds like you!

-Disclaimer – this article will explore the concept of exercise to improve shoulder flexibilty and mobility by collating views of those that advocate this.
+Disclaimer – this article will explore the concept of exercise to improve shoulder flexibility and mobility by collating views of those that advocate this.
 The content of the article is not intended as, and should not be interpreted as, medical advice, always speak to a qualified professional before starting any exercise program.

 Shoulder Mobility: The Key to Less Pain and More Gain